 Introduction

-Lykke Vanuatu Ltd does its utmost to ensure the privacy, confidentiality and security of its clients are preserved both throughout their interaction with the company and afterwards, to the fullest extent achievable by the firm.
-This privacy policy describes how all information that is collected by Lykke Vanuatu Ltd will be used.
+Lykke Cyprus Ltd does its utmost to ensure the privacy, confidentiality and security of its clients are preserved both throughout their interaction with the company and afterwards, to the fullest extent achievable by the firm.
+This privacy policy describes how all information that is collected by Lykke Cyprus Ltd will be used.
 We value the relationship that we have built with you and we place a very high priority protecting the data that you have provided to us.

-By opening an account with Lykke Vanuatu Ltd and its subsidiary website or by using any of the Lykke Vanuatu Ltd website, you give your consent to the use of your personal information and also collection of the information by Lykke Vanuatu Ltd as per explained in this policy privacy statement.
+By opening an account with Lykke Cyprus Ltd and its subsidiary website or by using any of the Lykke Cyprus Ltd website, you give your consent to the use of your personal information and also collection of the information by Lykke Cyprus Ltd as per explained in this policy privacy statement.

 Usage of Personal Information

-Upon an account opening with Lykke Vanuatu Ltd, we will collect information from you to verify your identity and to create your trading account.
+Upon an account opening with Lykke Cyprus Ltd, we will collect information from you to verify your identity and to create your trading account.
 This information helps us to provide you with a better service as we strive to provide the top quality services to you.

 Some of the information we collect includes your name, contact details, mailing address, email address, telephone number, personal identification data, passport number, tax or identification number and other information that may be needed.
 Other information that is collected will be stated in our registration forms and this may change from time to time.
 Our clients undertake to supply us with true, updated and accurate information about their identity.
 Furthermore, they are required to state categorically that they are registering and trading on their own behalf and are not seeking at any time to act any manner which could be considered fraudulent nor are they seeking to impersonate any other individuals for any purposes whatsoever.

-Lykke Vanuatu Ltd will collect information from your Internet Protocol (IP) address, browser type, operating system, time stamps, transaction history and also your Internet Service Provider (ISP).
+Lykke Cyprus Ltd will collect information from your Internet Protocol (IP) address, browser type, operating system, time stamps, transaction history and also your Internet Service Provider (ISP).

-Should you decide to close your accounts and part ways with Lykke Vanuatu Ltd, we will retain your information and use it to comply with regulatory requirements.
+Should you decide to close your accounts and part ways with Lykke Cyprus Ltd, we will retain your information and use it to comply with regulatory requirements.
 We may also contact with you time to time to share information on our new offers.

 Cookies

 A cookie is a small text file that will be stored on the visitor's computer for record and tracking purposes — which is also part of our authentication system.
 The Company do link the information it stores in cookies to any personally identifiable information the client submits while on its site.
 The Company uses both session ID cookies and persistent cookies.
 A session ID cookie does expire when the client closes its browser.
 A persistent cookie remains on the clients’ hard drive for an extended period of time.
 To remove persistent cookies, follow the directions provided in the Internet browser's "help" file.
-Lykke Vanuatu Ltd may also use independent external service providers to track the traffic usage on the website.
+Lykke Cyprus Ltd may also use independent external service providers to track the traffic usage on the website.

 Security Technology